Anemia: Causes, Symptoms, and Management

 Taking oral iron with Vitamin C to enhance absorption.
 (Note: Always consult a professional before starting iron, as excess iron can be toxic). - Dietary Therapy:

-Prioritizing “heme” iron (found in meat and seafood) or “non-heme” iron (found in spinach, lentils, and fortified grains) paired with proper absorption enhancers. - Medical Interventions:
+Consume “heme” iron, which is found in meat and seafood.
+Alternatively, consume “non-heme” iron from spinach, lentils, and fortified grains.
+Pair these with proper absorption enhancers. - Medical Interventions:

 In severe cases, intravenous (IV) iron infusions or blood transfusions may be necessary to stabilize levels quickly. - Managing Inflammation: